tauraloke/comfyui-daam-mask/README.md

 ### `DAAMAnalyzer`

-This node generates overlay heatmaps that show which parts of the image correspond to selected words in your prompt.
+This node generates overlay heatmaps that show which parts of the image correspond to selected words in the prompt.

 **Inputs:**
-- `clip` – CLIP model used to encode the attention text
+- `clip` — CLIP model used to encode the attention text
 - `tokens` — from `CLIPTextEncodeWithTokens`
 - `heatmaps` — from `KSamplerDAAM`
-- `images` — the output image to overlay the heatmaps
+- `images` — the output images to overlay the heatmaps
 - A **text box** for comma-separated words to generate heatmaps

 **Output:**